zulip/zulip/templates/zerver/integrations/hubot.md

    which `bin/hubot` starts a vanilla Hubot instance with the shell backend.

-2. In your Hubot's directory, install the Zulip adapter.
+1. In your Hubot's directory, install the Zulip adapter.
 Run:
    `npm install --save hubot-zulip`

-3. On your {{ settings_html|safe }}, create a bot account.
-Note
+1. {!create-a-generic-bot.md!}
-   its username, API key and full name; you will use them on the next step.
+   Note its username, API key and full name; you will use them on the next step.

-4. To run Hubot locally, first, set the following environment variables by running:
+1. To run Hubot locally, first, set the following environment variables by running:

 ```